amacati/WhatIfAI/README.md

-README for group 11 of the 2020 Applied Machine Intelligence lecture at TUM.
+README of WhatIfAI for the 2020 Applied Machine Intelligence lecture at TUM.
 </div>

 ## Table of contents